Contact & Legal Notice

 Commercial legitimation: Ankündigungsunternehmen (accorded in Austria)

 Klaus A. Hinum

 The copyright of all content of Notebookcheck.net is protected.
 It is not allowed to copy any content (e.g. text and photos) from Notebookcheck.net without explicit permission.
 Excepted are short quotations (up to a maximum of 100 words) accompanied with a well visible link to the appropriate source page.
 The name Notebookcheck must be mentioned.
 Non-commercial sites are allowed to use one photo from the Notebookcheck source.

 Notebookcheck reserves all usage rights for all graphics provided by Notebookcheck, such as awards or review badges.
 Third party usage is admissible with prior permission.
-Please contact management for further details and clearance of usage rights.
 We permit the consensual use of graphic rating badges and "awards" on websites, as long as the associated article has a clearly visible backlink. "nofollow (Google ineffective)" is not permitted and requires approval.
+Please contact management for further details and clearance of usage rights (see contact box above).